fabiangunzinger/.dotfiles/README.md

 ## Mac setup

+- Remap caps look to control.

 - Package management: I use [homebrew](https://brew.sh).

 - Window manager: I use [Amethyst](https://github.com/ianyh/Amethyst) (`brew install amethyst`).

 - Browser: I'm currently trialling `brave` (`brew install brave`), and have the `darkreader` and `vimium` extensions installed.
+Otherwise I'm using Safari.

+### Raycast

-- Launcher: I use `raycast` (`brew install raycast`) instead of spotlight.
-For this to work, I disable the `cmd-space` keyboard shortcut for spotflight in `Settings - keyboard - shortcuts - spotlight` and make this the shortcut for raycast.
+- I use `raycast` (`brew install raycast`) as my launcher instead of spotlight.
+This allows me to use a host of useful extensions.

+- For this to work, I disable the `cmd-space` keyboard shortcut for spotflight in `Settings - keyboard - shortcuts - spotlight` and make this the shortcut for raycast.

+- Export settings and installed extensions from the advanced settings tab and then import it on the new machine.